 Puppies, elderly dogs and sick dogs fare the worst in these conditions.
-The only human company the dogs get is once a week on a Sunday when our Romanian volunteers go in to give them some relief, to clean out the cages, to feed them and to spend a little precious time with each of them.
+The only human company the dogs get is once a week when some wonderful Romanian volunteers go in to give them some relief, to clean out the cages, to feed them and to spend a little precious time with each of them.

 We at 1 dog at a time rescue cannot stand by and do nothing, we have pledged to help where we can.
-We try to save as many lives in these shelters as we can ... we need your help, without you so many more will die.
+We try to save as many lives as we can ... we need your help, without you so many more will die.
 We have our own half way house hotel called Happy Tails where our dogs can acclimatise to life and our volunteers can help them adjust and prepare them for their journey to their new homes.
-They can recover from the stress of living on the streets or being in the public shelter and spend some much needed time in a safe environment getting regular meals and warmth and that special thing called TLC which is provided by our caring volunteers until the dogs are ready to travel to their new homes in the UK.
+They can recover from the stress of living on the streets and spend some much needed time in a safe environment getting regular meals and warmth and that special thing called TLC which is provided by our caring volunteers until the dogs are ready to travel to their new homes in the UK.

-We have access to kennels near Milton Keynes( see link below) that helps us by fostering a few of our dogs till they are found their forever homes.
-All our dogs are fully vaccinated, have a pet passport and are neutered before going to the kennels .
+All our dogs are fully vaccinated, have a pet passport and are neutered before travelling to the UK .
 Our dogs are all fit and ready to go to new homes as soon as a suitable home becomes available.